cvg/limap/docs/tutorials/quickstart.rst

 Quickstart
 =================================

-Some examples are prepared for users to quickly try out LIMAP for mapping and localization with lines.
+Some examples are prepared for users to quickly try out LIMAP for mapping, localization and SfM with lines and the other structured primitives.

 ------------------
 Line Mapping